Diversity and Community

 We are proud to highlight the activities below that demonstrate just some of our many efforts to support diversity and our community.
 The Sacramento area is one of the most diverse communities in the United States, and we believe it is important to support and reflect the richness of our region in our workforce and our activities.
 To learn more about us, explore our website or come to visit.
 We’re delighted to share all the great things happening in our department.

-- Recruiting to increase diversity: Over the past 4 years, women represent almost half of our new faculty recruits and two-thirds of our new tenured or tenure-track faculty.
-Racial and ethnic diversity have increased, too.
+- Recruiting to increase diversity: Increasing diversity among the faculty is a priority for the department.
+As of 2019, women represent 39% of the faculty, close to the national workforce pool of 41% in this specialty.
+Women represent 60% of our new tenured or tenure-track faculty in the past 10 years, a career track where women are under-represented nationwide.
+Racial and ethnic diversity have increased, but remains a target for improvement in the department.
 All faculty serving in our search committees participate in UC Davis' training in best practices for recruitment to ensure they are knowledgeable and effective in pursuing diversity.

 - Free laboratory testing for our student-run clinics: We’re proud of our 30+ year tradition providing routine medical testing, including cervical cancer screening, at no charge to under-served communities supported by our student-run clinics.